 Immunization Records for college attendance

-Students born prior to 1/1/57 is exempt only from the measles, mumps and rubella requirement, however, vaccination documentation or declination statement for meningococcal is required.
+Students born prior to 1/1/57 are exempt only from the measles, mumps and rubella requirement, however, vaccination documentation or declination statement for meningococcal is required.

 Your physician and previous high school or college is often the best source for immunization records.
 Also, military and employment records are acceptable; however, these records may not satisfy all requirements.

-To maintain confidentially and expedite your submission, please send your documents directly to the Health Center via mail, email, or secured fax to (585) 594-6920.
-Due to significant amount of submissions, the processing and posting may take up to a week.
+To maintain confidentially and expedite your submission, please send your documents directly to the Health Center via mail, email (at your discretion) or our secure fax to (585) 594-6920.
+Due to the significant amount of submissions, the processing and posting may take up to a week.